 - You’re 50 percent or more at fault in an accident which causes damages to another person’s car which are not covered by insurance; in this case, you can only be sued for a maximum of $1,000 — hence the nickname, “mini-tort”

-6. I Can’t Afford Michigan Car Insurance.
-What Happens if I Drive Without Insurance?
+What Happens if I Drive Without Insurance in Michigan?

 Because Michigan auto insurance is so expensive, a lot of people simply don’t buy it.
 More than 20 percent of MI drivers are uninsured.
 But driving without insurance is a really bad idea.